sigmod/sqlpp/document.md

     InsertStatement ::= <INSERT> <INTO> <TABLE> QualifiedName Query

+> TW: AsterixDB-specifc transactions semantics ...
+> Also, do we also support `UPSERT`?

 The SQL++ insert statement is used to insert data into a table.
 The data to be inserted comes from an SQL++ query expression.
 The expression can be as simple as a constant expression, or in general it can be any legal SQL++ query.
 Inserts in AsterixDB are processed transactionally, with the scope of each insert transaction being the insertion of a single object plus its affiliated secondary index entries (if any).
 If the query part of an insert returns a single object, then the insert statement itself will be a single, atomic transaction.
 If the query part returns multiple objects, then each object inserted will be handled independently as a tranaction.
 If a table has an auto-generated primary key field, an insert statement should not include a value for that field in it.
 (The system will automatically extend the provided record with this additional field and a corresponding value.)

 The following example illustrates a query-based insertion.